john-shoukry29/Swag_Labs_Automation/README.md

 Selenium WebDriver automation project for testing the [Swag Labs](https://www.saucedemo.com/) e-commerce application.

 The project uses Java, Selenium WebDriver, TestNG, Maven, and the Page Object Model (POM).
 Test data is managed using JSON to support data-driven testing.
+It covers **Login, Inventory, Cart, Checkout, Social Links, and Logout/Login scenarios**, with **JSON-based data-driven testing** for credentials and products.

+The framework uses **reusable page objects, explicit waits, dynamic locators, TestNG assertions, and browser tab handling** to validate both positive and negative application behavior.
 ---

 ## 🛠️ Technologies & Tools